microsoft/TypeScript-Handbook/pages/Declaration Merging.md

 # Disallowed Merges

 Not all merges are allowed in TypeScript.
-Currently, classes can not merge with other classes, variables and classes can not merge, nor can interfaces and classes.
+Currently, classes can not merge with other classes, variables and classes can not merge.
 For information on mimicking classes merging, see the [Mixins in TypeScript] section.